-Table 5-1: User I/O Ports(1)
+Table 5-1: User I/O Ports

-Name Size Direction Description sys_reset 1 Input Reset for cmac_usplus_0 gt_ref_clk_p 1 Input Differential input clk to GT gt_ref_clk_n 1 Input Differential input clk to GT init_clk 1 Input Stable input clk to GT s_axi_pm_tick 1 PM tick input for AXI4-Lite read operations Note: This input is available when Include AXI4-Lite Control and Statistics Interface is selected in General Tab) simplex_mode_rx_aligned 1 Input This signal is used to indicate the generator module that the Simplex RX module is aligned and generator can now start the packet generation.
-Note: This input is available only for Simplex TX. switch_caui_mode 1 Input This signal is used to initiate the GT DRP write operation to switch the operation mode of the core.
-After the GT DRP operation, normal data sanity check will be performed for the switched mode.
-Note: This input is available only for the Runtime Switchable mode.
-Note: This input should be a single pulse.
-You should not apply another pulse before Rx is aligned. lbus_tx_rx_restart_in 1 Input This signal is used to restart the packet generation and reception for the data sanity test, when the packet generator and the packet monitor are in idle state, that is, when tx_busy_led = 0 and rx_busy_led = 0. tx_gt_locked_led 1 Output Indicates that the GT has been locked.
-Note: This output is available only for Simplex TX mode. tx_done_led 1 Output Indicates that the packet generator has sent all the packets.
+Name Size Direction Description sys_reset 1 Input Reset for cmac_0 gt_ref_clk_p 1 Input Differential clk input to GT. gt_ref_clk_n 1 Input Differential clk input to GT. init_clk 1 Input Stable and free-running clk input to GT. s_axi_pm_tick 1 Input PM tick input for AXI4-Lite read operations Note: This input is available when Include AXI4-Lite Control and Statistics Interface is selected in the General Tab. simplex_mode_rx_aligned 1 Input This signal is used to indicate to the generator module that the simplex RX module is aligned and the generator can now start the packet generation.
+Note: This input is available only for simplex TX. switch_caui_mode 1 Input This signal is used to initiate the GT DRP write operation to switch the operation mode of CMAC.
+After the GT DRP operation, a normal data sanity check will be performed for the switched mode.
+Note: This input is available only for the mode Runtime Switchable.
+This input should be a single pulse.
+Do not apply lbus_tx_rx_restart_in 1 Input another pulse before RX is aligned.
+This signal is used to restart the packet generation and reception for the data sanity test, when the packet generator and the packet monitor are in idle state. (that is, tx_busy_led = 0 and rx_busy_led = 0. tx_gt_locked_led 1 Output Indicates that the GT has been locked.
+Note: This input is available only for simplex TX mode. tx_done_led 1 Output Indicates that the packet generator has sent all the packets.

-Table 5-1: User I/O Ports(1) (Cont'd)
+Table 5-1: User I/O Ports (Cont'd)

-Name Size Direction Description caui_mode_led 1 Output Indicates the core operation mode (CAUI10 / CAUI4): • 1'b0: CAUI10 • 1'b1: CAUI4 Note: This output is available only for the Runtime Switchable mode. tx_busy_led 1 Output Indicates that the generator is busy and is not able to respond to the lbus_tx_rx_restart_in command. rx_gt_locked_led 1 Output Indicates that the GT has been locked. rx_aligned_led 1 Output Indicates that RX alignment has been achieved. rx_done_led 1 Output Indicates that the monitor has received all packets. rx_data_fail_led 1 Output Indicates the data comparison failed in the packet monitor. rx_busy_led 1 Output Indicates that the monitor is busy and is not able to respond to the lbus_tx_rx_restart_in command.
+Name Size Direction Description Indicates the CMAC operation mode (CAUI-10/CAUI-4). caui_mode_led 1 Output 1'b0: CAUI-10 caul_mode_led 1 Output 1'b1: CAUI-4 Note: This output is available only for the mode Runtime Switchable . tx_busy_led 1 Output Indicates that the generator is busy and is not able to respond to the lbus_tx_rx_restart_in command. rx_gt_locked_led 1 Output Indicates that the GT has been locked. rx_aligned_led 1 Output Indicates that RX alignment has been achieved. rx_done_led 1 Output Indicates that the monitor has received all packets. rx_data_fail_led 1 Output Indicates the data comparison failed in the packet monitor. rx_busy_led 1 Output Indicates that the monitor is busy and is not able to respond to the lbus_tx_rx_restart_in command.